eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/filters/ResourceSelector.md

 ### Multiple Selections

 Each selection is a single object, and does not support multiple selections.
-If you need to select multiple resources then this is achieved using multiple resource selectors.
+If you need to select multiple resources then this is achieved using multiple resource selections.

 ## Value Selections

-Value Selections are filters which are applied to the *value* of any and all resources which match the [Selections](#selections) present in the Resource Selector.
+Value Selections are filters which are applied to the *value* of any and all resources which match the [Selections](#selections) that they are attached to.

 Value Selections have the following form: